ShovalMessica/NAST/eval/readme.md

+## Speaker Probing Task

+For evaluating speaker information, we utilize [textlesslib's Speaker Probing task](https://github.com/facebookresearch/textlesslib/tree/main/examples/speaker_probing).
+This task helps in assessing how much speaker information is retained in the generated speech representations.

+### Configuring the Tokenizer Model Output

+To configure the output representation of the tokenizer model, you must modify the settings in the configuration file.
+This adjustment controls whether the model outputs discrete or continuous representations, which are crucial for different types of speaker analysis tasks:

+- **Discrete Units Representation**: Set `config[num_units]["discrete_local"]` to `True`.

+- **Continuous Global Representation**: Set `config[num_units]["continuous_global"]` to `True`.

+By setting these configuration options, you can effectively control how the tokenizer processes and outputs speech data, making it suitable for your specific research needs in speaker information evaluation.

+**Run the Probing Task**: Follow the detailed steps provided in the [textlesslib speaker probing guide](https://github.com/facebookresearch/textlesslib/tree/main/examples/speaker_probing) to execute the probing task.

 ## Unit-Edit-Distance (UED) Calculation

 The UED calculator measures the unit edit distance for audio processing tasks.
 Follow these steps to utilize the calculator: